 Balancing your cash drawer

-Having problems balancing your cash drawer?
-Getting a warning message?
+Having problems balancing your cash drawer or getting a warning message?

 Remember this simple formula for balancing.

 Cash at the start of the day + Cash added to drawer during the day - Cash taken out of the drawer during the day = Balance at the end of the day.

 This is also known as the float and should be the same every day.
 If you are having balancing problems this is the first place to check.
 At the start of a new day before any sales or transactions have gone through, count all the cash in the drawer and make sure it matches the float.
 The float can be configured in Settings, Manage Locations under the Business Setup section.
 Adjust the float in the settings to what you want it to be and it will automatically carry over to the banking screen.
 Something like $150 for a business that does a few hundred in sales during the day should be enough.

 This almost always means cash or cheque sales that are performed during the course of the day.
 Logically the amount in the cash drawer will now be what you had at the start plus those cash sales.
 If you record a sale under the wrong payment method, for example it was Credit Card and you recorded it as Cash it could cause an incorrect balance.

 Cash taken out of the drawer during the day